 What are The Risks of Using a UK Stock Broker?

-Regulatory agencies like the FCA and FSCS play a key role in shielding clients from exposure to unnecessary risks.
+Regulatory bodies like the FCA and FSCS play a key role in shielding clients from exposure to unnecessary risks.
 FCA ensures strict compliance with trading rules while FSCS insures investors’ deposits.
 That notwithstanding, investors are exposed to numerous trade risks, most of which can be attributed to investing via UK stock brokers.
 These most common include:

 - Exposure to unnecessary risk from churning: Professional portfolio managers are paid a commission every time they trade on behalf of clients.
 Gullible traders may expose you to unnecessary risks by churning trades – entering into multiple not-so-well-thought trades as they chase this commission.